 If a person’s body has a fishy smell, they may have trimethylaminuria.
-This is a rare disorder in which the body cannot break down the chemical trimethylamine.
+This is a genetic rare disorder in which the body cannot break down the chemical trimethylamine.
 It is sometimes called fish odor syndrome.

 Trimethylamine has a very strong smell, similar to that of rotting fish.
 In people with trimethylaminuria, trimethylamine builds up in the body, causing it to give off a strong fishlike odor, although it can be described as smelling like other things.

 Trimethylaminuria does not have any associated health problems, but the strong odor may affect people socially and psychologically.